RestDB/codehooks-mongodb/README.md

 # codehooks-mongodb
+A standard codehooks.io app can also run as a standalone [express.js](https://expressjs.com) app.
-An open source MongoDB implementation of a [codehooks.io](https://codehooks.io) datastore.
-Great option to avoid service lock-in or if you just want to run and manage it yourself.
+This repository is an open source implementation of a [codehooks.io](https://codehooks.io) MongoDB datastore.
+A great option to avoid service lock-in or if you just want to run and manage it yourself.

 ## Usage

-A standard codehooks.io app can also run as a standalone [express.js](https://expressjs.com) app.

-Consider the standard Codehooks serverless app below in the `index.js` file.
+Consider the standard Codehooks serverless app in the `index.js` file below.

 ```js
 // index.js - minimal codehooks.io serverless app